Types Of Glass Block Windows With Sizes And Designs

 They are as easy to clean as regular glass doors or windows.
 That said, they are easy to clean unless a home has hard water with a lot of minerals.
 In this case, regular cleaning and using solutions for hard water stains are good ideas.

-Can You Replace One Block in a Glass-Block Type Window?
+Can You Replace Just One Block?

+It is possible to replace one block using the instructions above to remove it without demolishing it.
 Always check with a local dealer before taking on this job, as they may have additional instructions to avoid breakage and provide additional safety measures.

-Can You Break a Glass-Block Type Window?
+Can You Break A Block Type Window?

 If a burglar wanted to break into your home, they could use a hammer or heavy tool to break blocks, but it would take some time to break the entire window and make a lot of noise.